Fred Estby: Career

-Fred Estby (born 14 March 1972) is a Swedish musician.
-He is best known as the drummer and main songwriter of the Swedish death metal band Dismember.
-Before he played drums in the band Carnage.
-Estby appeared in various other projects including The A-Bombs (drums), The Clint Eastwood Experience (drums), Daemon (vocals), and Shubniggurat (vocals), Dismemberizer (drums), Parodi (guitar), Death Breath (vocals).
-He has contributed vocals to the band Centinex of the album Subconscious Lobotomy.
-Estby also appeared as a guest singer of Entombed in 1997 during a show in Stockholm and sang "Left Hand Path".
+Estby originally played drums in the band Carnage.
+He has appeared in various other projects including The A-Bombs (drums), The Clint Eastwood Experience (drums), Daemon (vocals), and Shubniggurat (vocals), Dismemberizer (drums), Parodi (guitar), Death Breath (vocals).
+He contributed vocals to the band Centinex of the album Subconscious Lobotomy, and appeared as a guest singer with Entombed in 1997 during a show in Stockholm where he sang "Left Hand Path".
+He also played drums The Dagger, a hard rock/heavy metal band from Stockholm formed in 2009 by Estby, David Blomqvist, Tobias Cristiansson and Jani Kataja.
+In 2022, he joined death metal band Ekstasis, which also includes vocalist Damien Moyal.